One question I get often is, can a CFO be a CEO?

 CFOs and other financial-minded people are typically averse to risk.
 They want to know all the consequences of their decision before they make it, but that’s not realistic to expect.

 You’re good at calculating, so transition into taking calculated risks.
 How do you do this?
 Start by going into the field to get experience from which to make decisions.
 If you know the nuts and bolts of how something works, you’ll be more informed and more comfortable taking a risk that an idea will boom rather than bust.
-As you get more comfortable taking calculated risks, you’ll come to be seen as the CFO rather than the CFnO.
+As you get more comfortable taking calculated risks, your colleagues will see you as as the CFO rather than the CFnO.

 Decision making is a crucial role in either the CFO or a CEO position.
 The real difference between the old financial person and the new financial leader is in making decisions that are not based solely on numbers.
 Try to key into some of the CEO’s Creativity and let yourself out of the box.